conda-forge/cfep/cfep-13.md

 We will secure the uploads of outputs to `anaconda.org` via the following process.

-1. Each feedstock is provisioned with a secret key, either an API key or the private key of a public/private key pair, to enable secure, signed communication with a validation webservice.
-For API keys, these keys will be kept in a private repo with only core members having read access.
-For public/private key pairs, the public keys can be stored in the open.
-Core members and encrypted GitHub keys for bot admins will have write access in order to generate the secret keys, push them to the CI providers, and push the appropriate key to the global key store.
-2. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
+1. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
 Write access to this repo is limited to core and bot admins as well.
-3. When a feedstock builds new outputs it wants to upload, it will push these outputs to a staging organization on `anaconda.org`.
-It will also send the names of the outputs, their SHA256 checksums, the feedstock name, and the secret key to a validation web service.
-This web service then verifies the secret key-feedstock combination and verifies that the outputs are allowed for that feedstock.
+2. When a feedstock builds new outputs it wants to upload, it will push these outputs to a staging organization on `anaconda.org`.
+These outputs will either be signed so that they can be validated or the feedstock will directly alert the validation service.
+3. The validation service will validate that any outputs in the staging org are from the correct feedstock, the actual outputs to be upoloaded, and allowed for the feedstock by checking against the global registry.
 4. If everything is ok, the outputs are copied from the staging organization to the main conda-forge channels.
 The outputs are then deleted once the copy is done.
-5. The service should fail the CI run if the output is not copied.
-It should also post a comment on the PR that the outputs were copied or not to help users.
+5. The service should report a failure to users if an output is not copied.

 ### The Impact on Users

 In order to mitigate the impact on feedstock maintainers, we will

 1. Advertise this change widely as it is implemented.
-2. PR CI runs should check all of their outputs against the web service in a "dry-run" mode and fail if any output conflicts with some other package.
+2. PR CI runs should check all of their outputs against the validator in a "dry-run" mode and fail if any output conflicts with some other package.
-3. Package "upload" commands to the web service will automatically register new outputs for a feedstock that do not conflict with the outputs of any other feedstock.
+3. New outputs that don't conflict with any others will be added to the global registry automatically.

 The above combination of items will let users register new outputs for feedstocks in a mostly self-service manner while also not letting them write to an arbitrary